threecs/camp/homework-assignments/week-5-timers-trivia/homework_instructions.md

 * Styling and theme are completely up to you.
 Get Creative!

 # Copyright
-Coding Boot Camp (C) 2016.
+The Coding Boot Camp at UT Austin (C) 2016.
 All Rights Reserved.